Retamogordo/fractalnetworks_gateway/README.md

 Performing a GET request against this endpoint returns the currently active configuration as a JSON document.

+The configuration does not change while the system is running.

 ## POST /api/v1/config.json

 Posting a configuration as a JSON document to this endpoint applies that